hltcoe/cadet-search-lucene/README.md

 Running
 --------------
 The concrete files must be in a single directory and be named [comm id].concrete.
+Support for tarballs will be added in the future.

 ```bash
 ./start.sh -d /data/concrete_dir/ -p 8888